Advertiser disclosure

 How do I compare financial aid award letters?

-Once you have all of your award letters available, you will want to compare the data to see how the various awards stack up.
+Once you have all of your award letters available, you’ll want to compare the data to see how the various awards stack up.
 The best way to do this is by viewing and analyzing the data in the same place.
 The Illinois Student Assistance Commission has a free comparison tool that includes all of the most important data fields.
 You can also do this yourself in a spreadsheet.

 Financial aid award letter examples